-A big part of getting a job is making a good first impression, and a big part of making a good first impression is how you dress for the interview.
-While you don't have to spend a lot of money on your wardrobe, putting in a little extra effort will pay off in the long run.
+A big part of getting a job is making a good first impression, and a big part of making a good impression is how you dress for the interview.
+While you don't have to spend a lot of money on your wardrobe, putting in a bit of extra effort pays off in the long run.

 While a blazer is a good go-to choice for almost any interview, be mindful of what you wear underneath.
 Inevitably, the deep-v formed by the blazer's lapel creates a plunging neckline.
 If you're going to wear a camisole or a shell underneath, make sure it covers you appropriately.
 Of course, layering with a button-down is a no-fail option, too.

 This tip also applies to men.
 Unless you're interviewing in a casual environment, such as a startup company, wearing a blazer on top doesn't give you the excuse to wear a tired t-shirt underneath.
 Take the extra effort and put on a button-down shirt or V-neck sweater.